 Similarly we are hard-wired as prey.
 We carry the instinct to look out and to scan the environment for danger.
 We instinctively know how to hide, or to camouflage ourselves to avoid detection.
 It is important to get to know this part of ourselves that fears attack.
 That way we can gain conscious control over these behaviours and come to understand when it might be appropriate to behave in these ways, and when it might not serve us.

 Fear is the emotion that opens the door to a healthy and vibrant connection with our Transformer.
 We need to be willing to face and feel our fear, and yet not be overwhelmed or paralysed by it, if we are to have access to the insights and transformation that our Transformer has to offer us.

-Given the level and extent of traumatic fear that high number of us experience in our childhood it is easy for this archetype to remain ‘in the dark’ for a whole lifetime.
-Without the necessary support and guidance, many people find that allowing themselves to finally feel and process the horror of their childhood experiences simply remains too daunting a task.
+Given the level and extent of traumatic fear that high numbers of us experience in our childhood it is easy for this archetype to remain ‘in the dark’ for a whole lifetime.
+Without the necessary support and guidance, many people find that allowing themselves to finally feel and process the terror of their childhood experiences simply remains too daunting a task.